codeallergy/glue/README.md

 ### Extend

-Gluten Framework has method Extend to create inherited contexts whereas parent sees only own beans, extended context sees parent and own glue.
+Glue Framework has method Extend to create inherited contexts whereas parent sees only own beans, extended context sees parent and own glue.
 The level of lookup determines the logic how deep we search beans in parent hierarchy.

 Example: